-Typing speed is one of the most valuable skills in today's digital world.
+Typing speed is one of the most valuable skills you can build.
 Whether you're a student, a professional, or a gamer — faster, more accurate typing saves time every single day.
+Here's a practical, no-fluff guide to improving your WPM quickly.

-1. LEARN THE HOME ROW
+▶ START FREE TEST1.
+LEARN THE HOME ROW

 2. STOP LOOKING AT THE KEYBOARD